 Lesson: Choose Your Own Medieval Adventure!

-Students select TWO topics from the five below and explore the resources in depth.
+Students select topics from the five below and explore the resources in depth.
 They should take notes on the packet as they go.

 Topic 1: Society (Women in Medieval Europe)